Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-test-plan.md

 ### TEST-1

-If BUIP 55 is disabled a large block is considered to break core rules, as is presently the case.
+If UAHF is disabled a large block is considered to break core rules, as is presently the case.

 ### TEST-2

-If BUIP 55 is disabled, a regular block  is accepted at or after the activation time (as determined by MTP(block.parent) without being considered invalid.
+If UAHF is disabled, a regular block is accepted at or after the activation time (as determined by MTP(block.parent) without being considered invalid.

 ### TEST-3